Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Itay Regev, a 19-year-old freed in the hostage exchange, recalled when he arrived in Gaza, he was paraded in front of laughing and cheering Gazans while “the terrorists started shouting and screaming and celebrating.
 It was like a big party.”
 He was taken to a hospital where a doctor removed a bullet from his leg without anesthesia while the kidnappers threatened to kill him if he made noise.
 Afterward, he was moved, disguised as a woman in a burqa and as a corpse.
 Kept in a locked room with no sunlight, he was told that Israeli airstrikes were killing hostages.

 Regev’s sister Maya (21) was also shot fleeing from the Nova festival.
-She underwent surgery to reattach her leg but it was done incorrectly and left her with it angled in the wrong way, making it difficult for her to walk.
+She underwent surgery to reattach her leg, but it was done incorrectly and left her with it angled in the wrong way, making it difficult for her to walk.

 Many hostages were reluctant to speak about their ordeals for fear of endangering the Israelis still in captivity.
 One Thai did speak about how he and other Thais were beaten.
-He said that the Israelis they were with were singled out for especially brutal treatment, including being whipped with electrical wires.
+He said that the Israelis they were with were singled out for ruthless treatment, including being whipped with electrical wires.
 They were also interrogated to learn about their military service and that of the other hostages.

 On December 8, Israel confirmed that two civilians believed to have been taken hostage were identified among those killed on October 7.
 The bodies of two more hostages were recovered on December 12.